Parenting & Child Custody

 Our Family Law Team assists parents every day in the complex and often emotional area of child custody/parenting arrangements.
 Where a dispute has occurred, we can guide and advise you to help expedite a resolution and ensure that your children’s interests are taken care of.

-At CLW, we can assist you in reaching an agreement on the following matters:
+At CLW, our child custody lawyers can assist you in reaching a parenting agreement or a consent order on the following matters:

 - Who will make decisions about your child’s welfare;